drcjar/OpenPseudonymiser/README.md

-This project lives here http://openpseudonymiser.org/
+This project also here http://openpseudonymiser.org/ (sign up required to access code)